List of islands of Japan

 Japan is an island country of 14,125 islands, of which approximately 260 are inhabited.
 Japan is the third-largest island country in the world, behind Indonesia and Madagascar.
-Japan is also the second-most-populous island country in the world, only behind Indonesia.
+Japan is also the second-most-populous island country in the world, behind only Indonesia.

 According to a survey conducted by the Japan Coast Guard in 1987, the number of islands in Japan was 6,852.
 At that time, the survey only counted islands with coastlines of 100 meters or more that were shown on paper maps.

 On February 28, 2023, the Geospatial Information Authority of Japan announced that the number of islands had been updated to 14,125 through a recount using digital maps.
 Since there is no international standard for counting islands, only islands with a coastline of 100 meters or more were counted, as in the past.
 According to the GSI, advances in surveying technology and the detailed representation of topographic features through digital mapping contributed to this announcement.